Table of contents

 Media monitoring and analysis

-Media monitoring | Media analysis |
+| Media monitoring | Media analysis |

-Collect and track mentions of your brand, product, or topic | Understand the meaning behind the mentions |
+Understand the meaning behind the mentions |

-Focus on what is being said and where | Focus on why it’s being said and what to do about it |
+Focus on why it’s being said and what to do about it |

-Gathers data from various media channels (social, news, blogs, reviews, podcasts, etc.) | Interprets the data to find trends, sentiment, impact, and opportunities |
+Gathers data from various media channels (social, news, blogs, reviews, podcasts, etc.) |

-Act as the first step – real-time or ongoing tracking | Act as a second step – deeper analysis after collecting enough data |
+Act as a second step – deeper analysis after collecting enough data |

 How do they work together?

-Media monitoring is about collecting information, such as “Your brand was mentioned 1,200 times on X and Reddit today,” while media analysis is about making sense of that information, such as “80% of mentions are positive, mostly about your new campaign.”
+- Media analysis is about making sense of that information, such as “80% of mentions are positive, mostly about new campaign“

-How to implement media monitoring?
+How to start media monitoring?

-Okay, you know what media monitoring is; now it’s time to learn how it works.
+Okay, you know what media monitoring is, now it’s time to learn how it works.

 Let’s dive in!